olton/hotreloader-idea-plugin/README.md

-# Hot Reload Plugin for IntelliJ IDEA
+# Hot Reloader Plugin for IntelliJ IDEA

 <!-- Plugin description -->
-Hot Reload is a powerful development tool that automatically refreshes your web browser whenever you make changes to your project files.
+Hot Reloader is a powerful development tool that automatically refreshes your web browser whenever you make changes to your project files.
 It establishes a WebSocket connection between your IDE and browser to instantly reflect code modifications without manual page reloads.
 Perfect for web developers who want to streamline their development workflow and see changes instantly in the browser.
 <!-- Plugin description end -->